xxjmsxx/plan-your-plants-api/README.md

-# Plan Your Plants API
+# Plan Your Plants API☘️

 Welcome to the backend API for Plan Your Plants, a web application designed to help users manage their plant collections and care routines.